Farm-to-Table Cooking Class: Pick It, Cook It, Eat It

 Our farm-to-table cooking class starts in the garden: harvest your ingredients, cook a 3-course meal with the farm chef, then share it at one long table.

-A farm-to-table cooking class is the shortest version of a long story.
-You walk into the garden, cut what's ripe, carry it to the outdoor kitchen, and turn it into dinner you sit down and eat.
+A farm-to-table cooking class is a hands-on session where you harvest your own ingredients from the garden, cook a meal with a chef, and then sit down and eat it together.
+At our farm that means you walk into the beds, cut what's ripe that week, carry it to the outdoor kitchen, and turn it into a three-course dinner.
 Most cooking classes hand you a tray of pre-portioned ingredients and call that the farm part.
 Ours starts with dirt under your nails.

 It's one of our hands-on farm workshops, and on the right evening it's the most fun we have all season.
 No experience required, and no nerves either.
 Here's what a seat actually gets you, who it suits, and how to tell our two cooking formats apart.

-A farm-to-table cooking class is a hands-on session where you harvest your own ingredients, cook a meal with a chef, and then eat it together.
+It's a hands-on session where you harvest fresh ingredients, cook a meal with a chef, and then eat it together.
 Ours starts in the garden on purpose: you pick what's ripe that week, so the menu is set by the season, not a printout.
 You cook it, you eat it.

 Plenty of places sell a farm-to-table dinner where the only farm part is the table.
 You sit, a server brings the courses, you leave full and happy.
 That is a fine night out.
 It is not this.
 Here you do the work, with the farm chef beside you, and the food on your plate is something you cut from the bed an hour earlier.
 The garden walk isn't a photo op before the real class starts.
 It is the first lesson: what ripe looks like, why we pick the smaller squash, how a tomato smells when it's finally ready.